focusreactive/demo-db-and-content/README.md

 2. Install dependencies by running `npm install` or `yarn install`.
 3. Start the development server with `npm run dev` or `yarn dev`.
 4. Open [http://localhost:3000](http://localhost:3000/) in your browser to see the result.
+5. Access the Sanity Studio locally at [http://localhost:3000/admin](http://localhost:3000/admin).
-5. Start editing the page by modifying `app/page.tsx`.
-The page will auto-update as you make changes.
+6. Edit the `app/page.tsx` file to make changes.
+The page auto-updates as you edit.

-This project utilizes [next/font](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.
+7. Provide your own project ID in the `/sanity/config.ts` file.

+## Access to Our Sanity Studio 😎🚀

+Don't feel like setting up a new Sanity project from scratch?
+No worries!
+You can dive right into our Sanity Studio and see the magic firsthand.
+Just drop me a message on [Twitter](https://twitter.com/UsulPro) or reach out in the [Sanity Community Slack](https://slack.sanity.io/).
+I'll get you an exclusive invite!
+But remember, with great power comes great responsibility... to edit content responsibly! 🕷️

+## Technical Details

+This project is built using NextJS, focusing on the app router and the Static Site Generation (SSG) approach.
+The NextJS app router facilitates efficient page routing and dynamic content rendering, while the SSG approach enhances performance, SEO, and scalability.

+The project utilizes a robust stack of key technologies:

+- **Next.js**: 14.0.3
+- **React**: 18.2.0
+- **Sanity Client (@sanity/client)**: 6.4.9
+- **next-sanity**: 6.0.3
+- **Linaria (@linaria/core)**: 4.5.4
+- **rxjs**: 7.8.1
+- **Node.js**: 18.18.0
+- **TypeScript**: 5.2.2

+These technologies have been selected to ensure optimal performance and compatibility for our visual editing and live preview features.

+## Contributing to the Project 🤝

+We love collaboration!
+If you're interested in contributing to this project, here's how you can get involved:

+1. Fork the repository.
+2. Create a new branch for your feature (`git checkout -b feature/AmazingFeature`).
+3. Commit your changes (`git commit -am 'Add some AmazingFeature'`).
+4. Push to the branch (`git push origin feature/AmazingFeature`).

+5. Open a pull request.

+We're excited to see your innovative ideas and contributions.
+Let's make web development more visually engaging together!

 ## Credits

-This project was created at **FocusReactive** - the expert consultancy for the modern web.
+This project was created at **FocusReactive**, the expert consultancy for the modern web.
 We specialize in helping clients beat the competition and accelerate business growth.
-With a deep expertise in headless CMS, NextJS, and eCommerce, we deliver cutting-edge solutions that prioritize your business goals.
+With deep expertise in headless CMS, NextJS, and eCommerce, we deliver cutting-edge solutions that prioritize your business goals.

 ### Our Expertise

-- **Content-Centric Websites**: We have a deep experience building extendable, SEO optimized content and marketing websites with advanced CMS integrations and analytics.
+- **Content-Centric Websites**: We have deep experience in building extendable, SEO-optimized content and marketing websites with advanced CMS integrations and analytics.
 - **Headless eCommerce**: Our next-generation, content-rich, and performant online eCommerce websites come with end-to-end integrations to power your digital business.
 - **Headless CMS Consulting**: We offer multi-channel CMS development, modeling, customization, and support to help you manage your content seamlessly across various platforms.
 - **Web Performance**: Our experts can audit, transform the architecture, and optimize your website to meet the 100 SCORE Core Web Vitals for exceptional web performance.